 Stage 1: Uploading the video

 To upload your video, open the product's interface online.
 Find and choose the Add (+) option.
 Browse and add the tainted video.
-Subsequent to finishing the process, click on upload the video.
+After finishing the process, click on upload the video.

 Stage 2: Repairing measure